genepattern/common_module_code/README.md

 # common_module_code
-This repository contains are the shared code used by the GenePattern modules.
+This repository contains all the shared code used by the GenePattern modules.